stjudecloud/university/docs/visualization-community/editors/index.md

 !!!tip
 Visualizations will change statuses based on where it is in the approval process:
-Draft - blue
+Draft - blue;
-Waiting for review - yellow
+Waiting for review - yellow;
-Needs Review - red
+Needs Review - red;
-Revisions requested - red
+Revisions requested - red;
-Approved - green
+Approved - green;
 !!!

 # Export
-Export a SVG of the visualization.
+Export a SVG of the visualization to use for publications or other related material.

 # Docs
 This will take you to the visualization community help guides.